giesselmann/nanopype/docs/configuration.md

 	* status.py - job status request from cluster management
 	* submit.py - job submission to cluster management

 **Important:** When working with batches of raw nanopore reads, nanopype makes use of snakemakes shadow mechanism.
 A shadow directory is temporary per rule execution and can be placed on per node local storage to reduce network overhead.
-The shadow prefix e.g. */scratch/local/* is set in the config.yaml.
+The shadow prefix e.g. */scratch/local/* is set in the profiles config.yaml.
+The *--profile* argument tells snakemake to use a specific profile:

+    snakemake --profile /path/nanopype/profiles/mxq [OPTIONS...]
+[FILE]

+## Test

+To test if the installation and configuration was successful, we provide a small MinION dataset of a human cell line.

+### Python

+### Docker